-During the year ended December 31, 2015, we did not experience any restrictions to our funding sources, although balance sheet capacity of counterparties tightened due to compliance with the Basel III regulatory capital reform rules as well as management of perceived risk in the volatile interest rate environment.
-We expect ongoing sources of financing to be primarily repurchase agreements, FHLB advances and similar financing arrangements.
+During the year ended December 31, 2016, we did not experience any restrictions to our funding sources, although balance sheet capacity of counterparties have tightened due to compliance with the Basel III regulatory capital reform rules as well as management of perceived risk in the volatile interest rate environment.
+We expect ongoing sources of financing to be primarily repurchase agreements, FHLB advances, revolving credit facilities, convertible notes and similar financing arrangements.
 We plan to finance our assets with a moderate amount of leverage, the level of which may vary based upon the particular characteristics of our portfolio and market conditions.

-As of December 31, 2015, we have master repurchase agreements in place with 30 counterparties (lenders), the majority of which are U.S. domiciled financial institutions, and we continue to evaluate further counterparties to manage and reduce counterparty risk.
+As of December 31, 2016, we had master repurchase agreements in place with 31 counterparties (lenders), the majority of which are U.S. domiciled financial institutions, and we continue to evaluate further counterparties to manage and reduce counterparty risk.
 Under our repurchase agreements, we are required to pledge additional assets as collateral to our lenders when the estimated fair value of the existing pledged collateral under such agreements declines and such lenders, through a margin call, demand additional collateral.
 Lenders generally make margin calls because of a perceived decline in the value of our assets collateralizing the repurchase agreements.
 This may occur following the monthly principal reduction of assets due to scheduled amortization and prepayments on the underlying mortgages, or may be caused by changes in market interest rates, a perceived decline in the market value of the investments and other market factors.
 To cover a margin call, we may pledge additional securities or cash.
 At maturity, any cash on deposit as collateral is generally applied against the repurchase agreement balance, thereby reducing the amount borrowed.
 Should the value of our assets suddenly decrease, significant margin calls on our repurchase agreements could result, causing an adverse change in our liquidity position.

-The following table summarizes our repurchase agreements and counterparty geographical concentration at December 31, 2015 and December 31, 2014:
+The following table summarizes our repurchase agreements and counterparty geographical concentration at December 31, 2016 and December 31, 2015:

-Dec ember 31, 2015 December 31, 2014 (dollars in thousands) Amount Outstanding let Counterparty Exposure (1) Percent of Funding Amount Outstanding N Net Counterparty Exposure (1) Percent of Funding North America \$ 3,381,616 \$ 693,667 67.0% \$ 8,331,244 \$ 974,519 57.9% Europe (2) 1,125,944 303,206 29.3% 2,950,991 604,711 35.9% Asia (2) 500,714 38,912 3.7% 1,650,228 103,571 6.2% Total \$ 5,008,274 \$ 1,035,785 100.0% \$ 12,932,463 \$ 1,682,801 100.0%
+Dec cember 31, 2016 December 31, 2015 (dollars in thousands) Amount N Outstanding Net Counterparty Exposure (1) Percent of Funding Amount Outstanding Net Counterparty Exposure (1) Percent of Funding North America \$ 4,916,309 \$ 965,621 67.3% \$ 3,381,616 \$ 693,667 67.0% Europe (2) 2,617,372 355,060 24.7% 1,125,944 303,206 29.3% Asia (2) 1,782,670 114,720 8.0% 500,714 38,912 3.7% Total \$ 9,316,351 \$ 1,435,401 100.0% \$ 5,008,274 \$ 1,035,785 100.0%

 (1) Represents the net carrying value of the securities, residential mortgage loans held-for-sale and commercial real estate assets sold under agreements to repurchase, including accrued interest plus any cash or assets on deposit to secure the repurchase obligation, less the amount of the repurchase liability, including accrued interest.
 Payables due to broker counterparties for unsettled securities purchases are not included in the amounts presented above.
-However, at both December 31, 2015 and December 31, 2014, we did not have any such payables.
+However, at both December 31, 2016 and December 31, 2015, the Company did not have any such payables.

-(2) Exposure to European- and Asian-domiciled banks and their U.S. subsidiaries.
+(2) Exposure to European and Asian domiciled banks and their U.S. subsidiaries.

-In addition to our master repurchase agreements to fund our RMBS and commercial real estate assets, we have three facilities that provide short-term financing for our residential mortgage loans held-for-sale and other commercial real estate assets.
-An overview of the facilities is presented in the tables below:
+In addition to our master repurchase agreements to fund our RMBS and commercial real estate assets, we have three facilities that provide short- and long-term financing for our commercial real estate assets and two revolving credit facilities that provide short-term financing for our MSR portfolio.
+An overview of the facilities is presented in the table below: